-The ankle is that one unique body part which balances us carries our whole-body weight, and makes our movement flexible and easy.
+The ankle is that one unique body part that balances us, carries our whole-body weight, and makes our movement flexible and easy while dancing.
+So, for the best support of our body, our ankles need to be taken care of all the time.

 Especially when you dance, you jump a lot, and for this reason, your ankles are at high risk of getting injuries like Achilles tendinitis, ankle sprains, shin splints, and heel spurs.